-In March 2021, Iraq published the (unaudited) financial statements for 2018 of the state-owned enterprises operating in the upstream oil and gas sector, in Arabic.
+Since 2019, Iraq has periodically published the financial statements of some of the state-owned enterprises (SOEs) operating in the upstream oil and gas sector.
 These include:

 Iraq EITI has published a register of oil and gas service contracts in March 2021, in Arabic.
 The templates used for each bid round for oil and gas service contracts are published on the IEITI website and here.
 They include:

 TSC: First bid round in June 2009Rumaila (amended in September 2014)Zubair (amended in September 2010, July 2013, May 2017, February 2020)West Qurna (Phase 1) (amended in August 2010, November 2013, February 2014, May 2018)Missan Fields (Abu Ghraib, Buzurgan, Al-Fakkah)DPSC: Second bid round in December 2009West Qurna (Phase 2) (amended in Janaury 2013,